Bamber Gascoigne: Television and books

 Gascoigne was the author of Murgatreud's Empire, a 1972 satirical novel concerning an entrepreneur who finds an island of pygmies and trades them arms for treasure, recreating the development of European medieval weaponry and armour.
 This was originally written as a script, although the play was abandoned because of the impossibility of finding suitable performers for a cast of forty pygmies.

 In 1977, Gascoigne wrote and presented The Christians, a 13-hour television documentary series on the history of Christianity, produced by Granada Television and broadcast on ITV.
 In the same year he wrote a companion book, under the same title, with photography by his wife, Christina Gascoigne, which was published by Jonathan Cape.
 In 2003 it was revised and republished as A Brief History of Christianity by Robinson Publishing.

 Gascoigne wrote Quest for the Golden Hare, a 1983 account of the internationally publicised treasure hunt associated with the publication in 1979 of Kit Williams' book Masquerade.
 On 8 August 1979, Gascoigne was witness to the burial by Williams, in an earthenware jar "somewhere in Britain", of a unique jewelled, solid gold pendant in the design of a hare.
 The book documents the search and a scandal associated with the pendant's eventual discovery.

 In 1987, Gascoigne presented a documentary series of six 30-minute programmes on Victorian history, Victorian Values, produced by Granada Television.
 The programmes looked at how Victorian society put in place the infrastructure of the modern welfare state.

 In 1988, Gascoigne devised and presented a BBC Two arts quiz called Connoisseur, for which he also set the questions.

 Gascoigne was the writer and presenter of the TV series The Great Moghuls (1990), a study of the Mughal Empire of India.
 The series was based on Gascoigne's 1971 book of the same name, which features photographs by his wife.

-In 1994, Gascoigne held the Sandars Readership in Bibliography and presented "From priceless perfection to cheap charm: stages in the development of colour printing".
+In 1994, Gascoigne held the Sandars Readership in Bibliography at Cambridge University and presented "From priceless perfection to cheap charm: stages in the development of colour printing".